Nueva Ecija: Festivals

 Local festivals in Nueva Ecija typically reflect the province's agricultural heritage and cultural traditions.
 For example, San Jose celebrates the Tanduyong Festival every fourth Sunday of April, a colorful street dancing event that gives thanks for the onion harvest, and the Pagibang Damara, held in April or May, which marks the conclusion of the harvest season and serves as a communal expression of thanksgiving.

 The Banatu Festival in Cabanatuan, which coincides with the city's founding anniversary, derives its name from banatu (vine) symbolizing growth and unity within the city.

 In Aliaga, the Taong Putik festival is held annually on June 24 in honor of John the Baptist.
 Participants cover themselves in mud and dried banana leaves while asking for alms and candles, reenacting a local interpretation of a biblical story associated with the saint.

 Bongabon's Sibuyas Festival, observed from April 1 to 10, highlights the municipality’s prominence as country's top onion producer and serves as a tribute to its farmers.

+Other notable celebrations in the province highlighting local culture and industries include the Pandawan Festival of Pantabangan, the Kesong Puti Festival of Talavera, and the Kariton Festival celebrated in the municipality of Licab.